-Mulching the leaves into your lawn is a great idea, and I do recommend it, because it returns much needed organic matter and nutrients into the soil.
+Mulching the leaves into your lawn is a great idea, and I recommend it.
+It returns much needed organic matter and nutrients into the soil.
 Natural, organic nutrients can be hard to come by in the soil of a modern lawn.
-Great soil is the key to a great lawn and mulching the leaves into it will help increase the number of beneficial bacteria in the soil and it will improve the overall texture of the soil which will help it to resist moisture loss, improve the transpiration of important gasses down to the roots and give the soil a boost of valuable nitrogen.
+Great soil is the key to a great lawn.
+Mulching the leaves into it will help increase the number of beneficial bacteria in the soil.
+It will also improve the overall texture of the soil.
+This helps it to resist moisture loss and improves the transpiration of gasses down to the roots.

 The problem with mulching leaves into your lawn is that it needs to be done regularly while the leaves are falling, usually around once a week.
 If you don’t have time to do this or the weather is unfavourable, then the leaves will build up and you will have a problem mulching them effectively.
 If this occurs, you are much better removing them as soon as you can.

 Option 3: Sweep, blow or rake to remove the leaves on your lawn.